Can you distinguish the different types of clouds you see in the sky?

 - The International Cloud Atlas describes the classification system for clouds and meteorological phenomena used by all World Meteorological Organization Members.

-- It includes a manual of standards and photographs of clouds and weather phenomenon.
+- It includes a manual of standards and photographs of clouds and weather phenomena.

 - It was first published in the 19th century and was last updated 30 years ago.